More than 535 arrested so far in Capitol riot case, while more than 300 suspects remain unidentified

 More than 535 defendants have been arrested and 18 have pleaded guilty

-So far, at least 18 defendants have pleaded guilty.
-At least six defendants, including three Oath Keepers, have agreed to cooperate with the government.
-At least 13 have pleaded guilty to misdemeanors only, while two have pleaded guilty to single counts of felony obstruction.
+So far, at least 20 defendants have pleaded guilty.
+At least seven defendants, including four Oath Keepers, have agreed to cooperate with the government.
+At least 14 have pleaded guilty to misdemeanors only, while two have pleaded guilty to single counts of felony obstruction.

 For others, plea negotiations have been complicated by the vast amounts of evidence involved in the investigation.